GuillermoBustosPerez/Two-microscopes-flint-abrasion/Report/Microscope-agnosticism-sedimentary-abrasion-stone-tools.md

 showed a clear trend of increasing values as sedimentary abrasion progresses.
-This trend was less marked in the Sensofar S neox 090 images, although there were statistically significant differences in Rq values (t = -3.86, p \< 0.01) between fresh flint and flint subjected to ten hours of rounding.
-The statistical significance between these stages of sedimentary abrasion was less marked for the Ra values (t = -2.21, p = 0.02).
-Although Rsk, and Rku presented clear trends of diminishing values in the case of the Dino-Lite Edge 3.0 AM73915MZT images, no statistically significant difference was observed between fresh flint values and those of flint after 10 hours of rounding for the Sensofar S neox 090 images (t = -1.42, p = 0.16; t = -0.47, p = 0.64).
+This trend was less marked in the Sensofar S neox 090 images, although there were statistically significant differences in Rq values (t = -3.86, p \< 0.01, df = 194.49) between fresh flint and flint subjected to ten hours of rounding.
+The statistical significance between these stages of sedimentary abrasion was less marked for the Ra values (t = -2.21, p = 0.02, df = 193.99).
+Although Rsk, and Rku presented clear trends of diminishing values in the case of the Dino-Lite Edge 3.0 AM73915MZT images, no statistically significant difference was observed between fresh flint values and those of flint after 10 hours of rounding for the Sensofar S neox 090 images (t = -1.42, p = 0.16, df = 194.46; t = -0.47, p = 0.64, df = 197.98).

 ``` r
 Data %>%